mr2527/pop_OS-win10-KVM-setup/README.md

 This is the end.
 You did it.
 Everything should be working.
 It is now up to you to find your way and tweak anything else that you may need to get your device set up and working exactly the way that you want it to.

-The last thing that I did was add all of my PCI devices that controlled my USB I/O so I can have plug and play usb ports for my VM and make use of my DAC/AMP for audio instead of using the GPU.
+The last thing that I did was add all of my PCI devices that controlled my USB I/O so I can plug and play usb ports for my VM and make use of my DAC/AMP for audio instead of using the GPU.
 It works for me but may not work for you.
 So have fun and enjoy the VM.

 - [Windows KVM performance](https://www.userbenchmark.com/UserRun/40099278) - 2/21/21
 - [Windows 10 Native]() - coming soon

 I'm hopeful that you will get great performance with your KVMs and hardware.
-If your CPU is not getting the performance you'd like, look over the tweaks, topology and lastly if you can addord it, overclock your CPU.
+If your CPU is not getting the performance you'd like, look over the tweaks, topology and lastly if you can afford it, overclock your CPU.
 I have my CPU in a custom watercooling loop so I'm pushing varying voltages and clock speeds.

 <h1 name="Credits/Resources">
   Credits & Resources: